bangbangcon/west/content/Speakers.md

 sustainable services, and a plentiful supply of "interesting" solutions to unexpected problems.

-<b>Katharine</b> spent several years trying to make smartwatches at Pebble
-(which failed) and trying to make smartglasses at Intel (which also failed).
+**Katharine** spent several years trying to make smartwatches at Pebble (which failed) and trying to make smartglasses at Intel (which also failed).
 She's currently hoping Google will not suffer the same fate.
-Some say
-<b>Katharine</b> owns more little ponies than really necessary, which is of
+Some say Katharine owns more little ponies than really necessary, which is of course impossible.
-course impossible.

 ---